What Fixes Are Mandatory After a Home Inspection (If Any)?

 Should you sell ‘as is’ to avoid repair requests?

+Consider this a tactic only when you feasibly can’t afford any repairs that the inspection recommends.
 Some sellers suggest selling “as is” when they don’t want to accept offers below a certain price, but they could be doing themselves a disservice, Neal says.
 An “as is” sale needs the proper pricing “so that people can see past the repairs that could be needed.”

-If a seller’s asking price is still realistic and within market value for the home’s size and location, but it needs certain big-ticket repairs, selling “as is” won’t get them the payout they want.
+If a seller’s asking price is still realistic and withinthe market value for the home’s size and location, but it needs certain big-ticket repairs, selling “as is” won’t get them the payout they want.
 “The home does have to be discounted enough to where the buyer feels like they’re not paying a premium price,” he says.

 Want to Sell Your Home As Is?